This online guide has all the information and links to documents you need to deliver coaching across the Frontline and Pathways programmes.

 At least 1 week prior to your booked session you will need to submit one video of the session onto SharePoint (see guidance) and email the Lead Coach a completed feedback session reflection form.
 Please make sure that you have rewatched your session in the week prior to your sessions.

-The recording you share can be from any of your Frontline or Pathways coaching however we do recommend avoiding recording your first session.
+The recording you share can be from any of your Frontline coaching sessions however we do recommend avoiding recording your first session.

 After your feedback session you and the Lead Coach will complete the summary section of the form, including a reflection on the coaching and any agreed-up actions.
 This section only will be shared with the Coaching Manager.